 We provide downloadable documents such as user manuals, product datasheet, product brochures, product leaflets, etc.

-As is commonly known, Voice over Internet Protocol (VoIP) allows audio transmission over the Internet, which removes the constraints of telephone cables, space, and distance.
+Voice over Internet Protocol (VoIP) allows audio transmission over the Internet, which removes the constraints of telephone cables, space, and distance.
 Audio deployment is made simpler and more flexible, diversifying audio businesses.
 However, the existing Internet is based on the IPv4 protocol with a limited number of IP addresses.
 The VoIP application inevitably contends with numerous network issues, including NAT/STUN conversion of network addresses.

 The next-generation IPv6 Internet protocol has finally ended the IP address shortage.
-In the IPv6 network, every server/terminal has a public address to be accessed directly without translating intranet addresses by NAT or NAT traversal using technologies like STUN.
+In the IPv6 network, every server/terminal has a public address to be accessed directly without translating intranet addresses by NAT traversal using technologies like STUN.
 Thus, VoIP applications have become simpler.

 At the same time, the IPv6 application avoids other IPv4 problems that cannot be easily resolved, such as end-to-end security, mobile communication, and service quality QoS.